GNSS enhancement: Precise monitoring

-The accuracy of a calculation can also be improved through precise monitoring and measuring of the existing GPS signals in additional or alternate ways.
+The accuracy of a calculation can also be improved through precise monitoring and measuring of the existing GPS signals (direct observables) in additional or alternate ways.

+Navigation message

 After Selective Availability was turned off by the U.S. government, the largest error in GPS was usually the unpredictable delay through the ionosphere.
 The spacecraft broadcast ionospheric model parameters, but they are necessarily imperfect.
 This is one reason the GPS spacecraft transmit on at least two frequencies, L1 and L2.
 Ionospheric delay is a well-defined function of frequency and the total electron content (TEC) along the path, so measuring the arrival-time difference between the frequencies determines TEC and thus the precise ionospheric delay at each frequency.

 Receivers with decryption keys can decode the P(Y)-code transmitted on both L1 and L2.
 However, these keys are reserved for the military and authorized agencies and are unavailable to the public.
 Without keys, it is still possible to use a codeless technique to compare the P(Y) codes on L1 and L2 to gain much of the same error information.
 However, this technique is slow and is currently limited to specialized surveying equipment.

-In the future, additional civilian codes are expected to be transmitted on the L2 and L5 frequencies (see GPS modernization).
-Then all users can perform dual-frequency measurements and directly compute ionospheric-delay errors.
+Due to GPS modernization, additional civilian codes are now transmitted on the L2 and L5.
+As a result all users can perform dual-frequency measurements and directly compute ionospheric-delay errors.